JDatPNW/PLDC-80/README.md

 ## PLDC-6 for Transfer-Learning Testing
 When using PLDC-80 to train a new model, one might want to test its transfer-learning capabilities.
 To do that a second dataset is required that does not overlap with the dataset used for original training (no direct image overlap).
 Ideally, all classes (all plant-disease combinations) are also largely without overlap, to make sure that the training actually requires transfer-knowledge.
 For this we share PLDC-6, a second, much smaller dataset for transfer-learning tests.
 It contains 2 more datasets that are combined, but not modified.

+PLDC-6 is purposefully not augmented or balanced, to simulate the type of dataset one would obtain when simply collecting data in field.
+To further drive home that point, one can only use a small percentage of the dataset for training (say 10%) and the rest for testing, to further simulate that idea and the fact that data is often sparse in this field.

 ### 1. PLDC-6 Dataset list with Download links